data7expressions/3xpr/doc/wiki/Home.md

 # 3xpr

->Js-expression is an extensible expression evaluator and parser.
+>3xpr is an extensible expression evaluator and parser.
 >
 >Besides the operators, functions, variables, objects and arrays that are supported.
 >